Allerdest, Levocetirizine

 Use for Eczema-Related Itching

-Levocetirizine can be used in a way that's not exactly what it was made for, to help reduce how itchy someone's skin is when they have eczema, and it's getting worse because of histamine.
+According to NCBI Levocetirizine can be used in a way that's not exactly what it was made for, to help reduce how itchy someone's skin is when they're having a bad eczema flare-up that's made worse by histamine.

 Potential therapeutic benefits include: